Eurozone inflation hits record 8.1% amid rising energy costs | Business

 Eurozone inflation hits record 8.1% amid rising energy costs

-Inflation in the 19 countries that use the euro currency hit a record 8.1% for the 19 countries amid surging energy costs prompted in part by Russia's war in Ukraine, authorities said Tuesday.
+Inflation in the 19 countries that use the euro currency hit a record 8.1% in May amid surging energy costs prompted in part by Russia's war in Ukraine, authorities said Tuesday.

-The latest data from the European Union statistics agency Eurostat showed that annual inflation in May surpassed the previous record of 7.4% reached in the previous two months.
+Annual inflation in the eurozone soared past the previous record of 7.4% reached in March and April, according to the latest data from the European Union statistics agency Eurostat.

 Energy prices jumped 39.2%, highlighting how the war and the accompanying global energy crunch are making life more expensive for the eurozone's 343 million people.